 5. Relationship to Shareholders

-Whereas directors’ guardian obligations are to the company, adjusting the company’s interface with shareholders’ interface is significant.
+Whereas directors’ guardian obligations are to the company, adjusting the company’s interface with the shareholders’ interface is significant.
 Executives must guarantee reasonable treatment of all shareholders and keep up responsibility and straightforwardness.
 Shareholders have legitimate response in case chiefs breach their obligations, counting the proper to bring subsidiary activities on sake of the company.

 In rundown, executives in Hong Kong owe guardian obligations to the company, in a roundabout way defending shareholder interface by guaranteeing reasonable and judicious administration of the company’s undertakings